ottertune/ot-agent/README.md

 ## Setup

-To run the Agent, you will need an enviorment with `Python 3.8+`.
+To run the Agent, you will need an environment with `Python 3.8+`.

 Install python dependencies:
 ```